 - Running Gag: If you talk to Eeah and Okk along the way, they will comment on the current situation.
 If Eeah likes the area, Okk will inevitably hate it.
 Also, Eeah often tries to get people to cooperate by mentioning that he's a soldier of the Forest King.
 It never works.

-- Sequel Hook: The Orb of Storms is lost and is set to create a dry spell, as soon as it receives further input.
-However, the creators of the game couldn't get the rights to create a sequel.
+- Sequel Hook: The Orb of Storms is lost and is not only set to create a long dry spell, it needs further input to end it.
+However, the creators of the game are raising funds for a sequel.

 - Shout-Out: One of Rif's "jokes" to Prince sounds suspiciously like a summary of Star Wars.

 - Who's on First?: Rif needs a distraction to get by a guard.
 His companions introduce themselves as Hooryu and Yassir Iam.
 Hilarity Ensues, and they keep the routine going for as long as you need to explore the next area.

 The comic's first storyline, Little Wolf Lost, provides examples of: